petecarapetyan/cc_starter_java_eclipse/README.md

 A template starter for instantiating a plain java project, with Eclipse metadata

+## If You Can't See Green 'Use this template' Button

+If instead you see the green 'Code' button then you are not signed in to github.

 ## Advantages to using this project

 - You won't be confused by, and forced to use static methods and class variables that you don't yet understand.